-Our online privacy page has several examples of where excessive sharing online can bring real-world harm.
+Our guide to protecting your privacy online has several examples of where excessive online sharing can bring real-world harm.

 As seen above on this page, Facebook collects data on us in a huge variety of ways.
 We can't control what information our friends give them, but if you are bothered by the data Facebook collects then there's a few little things you can do:

 - Stay logged out of Facebook as you browse the internet (actively click to 'logout' of Facebook in your browser - don't just close the window or tab).
 Many webpages have Facebook "Like" buttons or Facebook-powered comment boards built in; if you're logged in to Facebook when you visit these pages then Facebook knows you've been to that page, even if you don't click the "Like" button.

 - Be careful which apps you use your Facebook account to log in with, and carefully review all the permissions and data the app asks for access to (see below).

 - Disable location tracking if you have the Facebook app installed on your phone.
 You can either do this from within the app itself, or in the phone settings you can deny it access to your location.